RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 Use cases include:

 * removing all edges with normalized google distance scores but the top 50 `edge_attribute=ngd, type=n` (i.e. remove edges that aren't represented well in the literature)
-* removing all edges that Jaccard index leass than 1 standard deviation above the mean. `edge_attribute=jaccard_index, type=std` (i.e. all edges that have less than 20% of intermediate nodes in common)
+* removing all edges that Jaccard index less than 1 standard deviation above the mean. `edge_attribute=jaccard_index, type=std` (i.e. all edges that have less than 20% of intermediate nodes in common)
 * etc. etc.

 You have the option (this defaults to false) to either remove all connected nodes to such edges (via `remove_connected_nodes=t`), or